 For I have chosen him, so that he may command his children and his household after him to keep the way of the LORD by doing righteousness and justice, so that the LORD may bring upon Abraham what He has spoken about him. –Genesis 18:19

 Even though I’m a fan of technology, it seems like there’s no escaping it, even if you wanted to.
 In our modern, digital world, it’s easy to work around the clock: our cell phones are always on and everyone expects their text messages and emails to be answered instantaneously.
-Logged in Members, CLICK HERE to view full text!
+Logged in Members, CLICK HERE to view and/or copy full text!

 When I was a child, I was always confused by the phrase “Good Friday.”
 Usually, we don’t look upon the death of a loved one and call it “good.”
 On the contrary, we grieve and mourn for the loss of life.
 That being said, how could the day of our Savior’s violent death be called good?
-Logged in Members, CLICK HERE to view full text!
+Logged in Members, CLICK HERE to view and/or copy full text!

 The Psalms are filled with some of the most beautiful, most heart-wrenching, and most personal words in all of Scripture.
-Many of you have shared with me how the book of Psalms is one of your favorites, and I would like to share with you a psalm that has caught my attention as of late: Logged in Members, CLICK HERE to view full text!
+Many of you have shared with me how the book of Psalms is one of your favorites, and I would like to share with you a psalm that has caught my attention as of late: Logged in Members, CLICK HERE to view and/or copy full text!

 As you stroll through the local stores, you’ll see an abundance of bunnies, baskets, and candy for sale, and those may be the only signs of Easter you’ll find outside of church.
 Unlike its Christmas counterpart, Easter is largely uncommercialized, which is pretty wonderful: the day that we celebrate the glory of Christ’s resurrection remains untainted by retailers.
-Logged in Members, CLICK HERE to view full text!
+Logged in Members, CLICK HERE to view and/or copy full text!

 “To grant to those who mourn in Zion— to give them a beautiful headdress instead of ashes, the oil of gladness instead of mourning, the garment of praise instead of a faint spirit; that they may be called oaks of righteousness, the planting of the Lord, that he may be glorified.”—Isaiah 61: 3